 cheatsheet, Consumer Funding Resources, Hearings, Long Term Care Insurance, Medicaid, Medicaid

 The Supreme Court ruling largely upheld the Affordable Care Act, which will overhaul the U.S. healthcare system and affect consumers and business, inc...

 Paul Williams, CAE, IOM

 Each year, the ALFA Hero Awards recognize individuals who are ideal representatives of the hundreds of thousands of people serving in senior living communities.

 Winners of the 2011 ALFA Hero Award and ALFA Champion of Senior Living Award joined lawmakers for ALFA’s annual Heroes on the Hill event.
 These senior living professionals gathered on Capitol Hill to share their experiences in senior care with their Senators and Representatives.
 View pictures of these effective advocates on Flickr!

-The ALFA Update electronic newsletter is free to members and non-members and features senior living news and updates from the national office every week.Subscribe to ALFA Update.
+The Argentum Update electronic newsletter is free to members and non-members and features senior living news and updates from the national office every week.Subscribe to Argentum Update.